jmxpearson/matlab-neurobio/docs/_posts/2017-1-5-week-1-table-data.md

 In our first week of class, we'll be exploring Matlab's capabilities for working with one of the most common data formats in all of science: tabular data.
 Data tables are the organizing principle behind spreadsheets, databases, and even [advanced data visualization](http://ggplot2.org/).
 Tabular data are typically organized with observations in rows and measured variables in columns, with the freedom to mix numbers, text, and dates in the same data structure.

-Traditionally, Matlab has lacked facilities for dealing with tables, but in the last several years, it has introduced both [categorical variables](https://www.mathworks.com/help/stats/categorical-arrays.html) and [data tables](https://www.mathworks.com/help/matlab/tables.html), making analysis of mixed-type data sets like surveys and behavioral data much more tractable.
+Traditionally, Matlab has lacked facilities for dealing with tables, but in the last several years, it has introduced both [categorical variables](https://www.mathworks.com/help/matlab/categorical-arrays.html) and [data tables](https://www.mathworks.com/help/matlab/tables.html), making analysis of mixed-type data sets like surveys and behavioral data much more tractable.

 So **before our first class**:

 - Make sure you have a recent version of Matlab installed and ready to go.
 R2016a or later is best.
 - Read Hadley Wickham's [Tidy Data](https://www.jstatsoft.org/article/view/v059i10/v59i10.pdf) paper.
 Don't worry about the R syntax, but do internalize the concepts.
 How you organize your data can make a huge difference in how easy it is to analyze later.
+- Read about [categorical arrays](https://www.mathworks.com/help/matlab/categorical-arrays.html).
+You should be able to define them and convert string and numeric data to them.

 and **before our second meeting**: